Imvolute/UniTouchBar/README.md

 # UniTouchBar API

+This is an official repository of the **UniTouchBar Plugin** for Unity3D.
+Magical Tool which adds **TouchBar** to your Unity3D editor.

 ## Thanks for Help
-...
   We would be glad for reporting issues with plugin in this repo.

 ## How to create your own touchbar strip for UNITY3D?
-...
   1. Get **PRO** version here: [https://imvolute.com/unitouchbar](https://imvolute.com/unitouchbar)
-...
   2. Open **Example.cs** in _Plugins/UniTouchBar/Groups_
-...
   3. Enjoy our API 😎

 ## Plugin Documentation
-...
   You can see Scripting Reference [here](https://imvolute.com/unitouchbar)